Sooryavanshi: Home media

-The film's satellite and digital rights were purchased by Zee Network and Netflix respectively, the latter for ₹100 crore, and was premiered on 3 December 2021.
+The film's digital rights were purchased by Netflix for ₹100 crore, and was premiered on 3 December 2021.

 Reception

 Critical response

 Archika Khurana from The Times of India gave 3 stars out of 5 and wrote, "Rohit Shetty has tactfully expanded his Cop Universe over the years – keeping the audience engaged and die-hard fans of the genre on the edge.
 After the Singham series (headlined by Ajay Devgn) and then Simbaa (starring Ranveer Singh), now storms in, Sooryavanshi (Akshay Kumar), amidst much fanfare, drama, and blaring theatrics.
 Sooryavanshi's character was subtly announced towards the end of Simmba.
 The film has all the elements, attitude, style, showmanship and heavy-duty star power expected of a Rohit Shetty offering."

 Anuj Kumar from The Hindu equated the film with a pandemic.
 He opined that the film "planted seeds of suspicion against a particular community".
 However, he praised the action sequences and performances of the cast.
 He summed up the film as, "Deepawali cracker that lights up the sky but covers the soul with soot."
 Taran Adarsh of Bollywood Hungama gave 4.5 stars out of 5 on Twitter and called "Fantastic" made for mass action entertainment.
 Writing on the website Bollywood Hungama, he further stated that: "SOORYAVANSHI has it all: stars, scale, action and entertainment.
 Rohit Shetty presents a Blockbuster package this Diwali."

-Umesh Punwani from Koimoi gave 2 stars out of 5 and stated, "Sooryavanshi boils down to be a badly done spoof of multiple Rohit Shetty (and other similar templates) movies."
 Shubhra Gupta from The Indian Express gave 2 stars and called, "It is only when the trio of Akshay Kumar, Ranveer Singh and Ajay Devgn come together, the Rohit Shetty movie gives us what it promises, three for the price of one."

 Nandini Ramnath of Scroll.in gave 2 out of 5 stars and said, "The gist of the 145-minute movie is contained in the extended climactic action sequence."
 Monika Rawal Kukreja of Hindustan Times said, "Sooryavanshi isn't driven by a great script neither does it have any extraordinary suspense that could bring nail-biting moments.
 Yet, it keeps you on the edge for the sheer joy of watching that over-the-top action."
 Saibal Chatterjee of NDTV gave the film 2.5 stars rating and wrote, "Akshay's gait is stunt in itself: a cross between a model in the middle of catwalk and a superhero about to take flight.
 Just like Simmba had provided a glimpse of what was to come in the next instalment, Sooryavanshi indicates what the future might hold for the Rohit Shetty cop universe."